Precinct Caucus and Ward Convention Information

 Key Dates:

-Precinct caucuses will be held on Tuesday, April 8, 2025.
+Precinct caucuses will be held on Tuesday, February 3, 2026.
 You can find what precinct you are in using this tool, or using this Precinct Map.
 This is where delegates and alternates to the Ward and City conventions will be elected.

-Ward conventions will take place between April 26 and May 31, 2025.
-This is where for DFL city council candidates for each ward will be up for endorsement.
-SD61 covers one precinct in Ward 5 (Precinct 9) two precincts in Ward 6 (Precincts 1 and 2), most of Ward 7 (excluding Precincts 5, 10, and 11), about half of Ward 10 (excluding Precincts 6-9), and most of Ward 13 (excluding Precincts 8 and 9).
-The Ward Convention dates are:
+SD61 covers one precinct in Ward 5 (Precinct 9) two precincts in Ward 6 (Precincts 1 and 2), most of Ward 7 (excluding Precincts 5, 10, and 11), about half of Ward 10 (excluding Precincts 6-9), and most of Ward 13 (excluding Precincts 8 and 9). st over a long agenda, similar to other large conventions.

 What is a caucus?